StevenHarperInfinityWorks/101-Sessions/sessions/StepFunction-nodejs-100/102/README.md

 sls deploy --verbose stage=dev
 ```

-Now lets start a `new execution` with a similar payload as the previous example
+Now lets start a `new execution` with a similar payload as the previous example we have added some data at the basket level `platform` and `ordernumber`

 ```json
 {